alex-ball/HowTo-DataImpact/README.md

 * the Make utility
 * Perl
-* the fonts [Charis SIL](http://scripts.sil.org/cms/scripts/page.php?item_id=CharisSIL_download) and [DejaVu Mono](http://dejavu-fonts.org/wiki/Download) (for PDF output, though you could choose different ones by editing the Makefile)
+* the aforementioned fonts [Charis SIL](http://scripts.sil.org/cms/scripts/page.php?item_id=CharisSIL_download) and [DejaVu Sans Mono](http://dejavu-fonts.org/wiki/Download) (for PDF output, though you could choose different ones by editing the Makefile)

 To generate both HTML and a preview PDF, simply run this command: